freevs/DBMS_SQL-Data-Science-Interview-Questions/SQL Data Science Interview Questions.md

 **SELF JOIN:-** A self join is a regular join, but the table is joined with itself.

+## Join Vs Subquery

+* When you are dealing with more tables, JOIN is good.
+* When you are dealing with fewer tables, sub-queries are good.
+* When you need data for the NOT EXISTS and EXISTS conditions, you can use sub-queries.

 ##  Difference between DROP, DELETE, TRUNCATE
 **TRUNCATE**
 -It is used to remove all the records from a table.
 It deletes all the records from an existing table but not the table itself.
 The structure or schema of the table is preserved.